qb40/gravity-simulation/README.md

-# qb-gravity-simulation

-**qb-gravity-simulation** is a dos app for particle gravity simulation with velocity colored traces.
+**gravitysim** is a dos app for particle gravity simulation with velocity colored traces.
 Particles are randomly created (random initial mass, position and velocity) for the simulation, based on supplied statistics.
 Simulation is performed by calculation acceleration of all particicles in a given situation using